DWebYVR/notes/content/Colophon.md

 Issues related to the website can be [submitted on GitHub](https://github.com/DWebYVR/notes/issues).

+## Earlier Versions

-## Early Feb 2023
+### Feb 2023

-This is a [Jekyll](https://jekyllrb.com/) powered website, built using the [[Digital Garden Jekyll Template]].
+Built by [[Boris Mann]] as a [Jekyll](https://jekyllrb.com/) powered website, built using the [[Digital Garden Jekyll Template]].

 From the features of that template, [[wikilinks]] -- double square brackets around words -- can be used to easily link between notes, and show which notes link to each other in the sidebar.

 The [Littlefoot JS library](https://github.com/goblindegook/littlefoot) powers inline footnotes.